 Location on Google Maps: Rue de l’Université

-How to get there: You can take bus nr.
-42 and get off at ‘Tour Eiffel’ or if you’re already in the neighbourhood, you can just walk there from the Eiffel Tower as well.
+How to get there: You can take the bus nr.
+42 and get off at ‘Tour Eiffel’ or if you’re already in the neighborhood, you can just walk there from the Eiffel Tower as well.

 Best time to go: The street usually gets super busy during the day so try to go there in the morning.
 We went there right after Trocadéro and the carrousel and the timing was perfect.